LLNL/axom/src/docs/sphinx/coding_guide/sec11_portability.rst

 **must not** be used if they hinder portability.

-.. note :: Any deviation from these C++ usage requirements must be
+.. note:: Any deviation from these C++ usage requirements must be
           agreed on by all members of the team and vetted with our main application users.

 --------------------------------------------------------------------